aspose-imaging/aspose-imaging-reference-tutorials/imaging/english/java/animation-multi-frame-images/aspose-imaging-java-animated-png-guide/_index.md

 For those preferring direct downloads, you can get the latest version from [Aspose.Imaging for Java releases](https://releases.aspose.com/imaging/java/).

 ### License Acquisition
-To fully utilize Aspose.Imaging's capabilities without limitations:
+To unlock the full feature set without evaluation limits:

 - **Free Trial:** Start with a free trial to test functionality.
 - **Temporary License:** Obtain a temporary license for extended access during development.
 - **Purchase:** For long‑term use, consider purchasing the library.

-Once you have your license file, initialize it in your application as follows:
+Initialize the license in your code:

 ```java
 com.aspose.imaging.License license = new com.aspose.imaging.License();
 license.setLicense("path/to/your/license/file.lic");
 ```

-## Implementation Guide
+## How to convert TIFF to APNG with Aspose.Imaging
 ### Loading an Image

-#### Overview
-Loading images is the first step to manipulating them with Aspose.Imaging.
-Here, we'll demonstrate how to load a TIFF image using this library.

-**Step 1: Import Necessary Classes**
+First, import the core `Image` class and load your source TIFF:

 ```java
 import com.aspose.imaging.Image;
 ```

-**Step 2: Load Your Image**
 ```java
 String inputFilePath = "YOUR_DOCUMENT_DIRECTORY/img4.tif";